-SUMMARY ASSESSMENT: Progress continues to be made towards meeting this SA objective, particularly in respect of increased reuse, recycling and composting rates and reduced amounts of waste going to landfill.
+SUMMARY ASSESSMENT: Progress continues to be made towards meeting this SA objective, particularly in respect of recovery rates and reduced amounts of waste going to landfill.

 15 - Minerals

 SA Objective 15: Promote efficient and appropriate extraction and use of minerals in a manner that minimises social and environmental impacts.